-What Happens When You Don't Use Your Credit Card
+What Happens If You Don't Use Your Credit Card?

 Once you have a credit card, it may seem like it’s yours forever to use if or when you might need it.
 Unfortunately, that’s not always the case.